chriscainx/mnnpy/README.md

 This project is a python implementation of the MNN correct algorithm which takes advantage of python's extendability and hackability.
 It seamlessly integrates with the [scanpy](https://github.com/theislab/scanpy) framework and has multicore support in its bones.

 ## Status
+- ver 0.1.9.2: fixed an error in subtract_bio_span.
 - ver 0.1.9: replacing python's notorious multiprocessing with openmp-based multithreading.
 Reduced **huge** memory overhead, saving both (a lot of) time and (a lot of) memory. **PLEASE UPDATE TO THIS VERSION**
 - ver 0.1.8: changed multiprocess chunck size for *significant* speedup
 - ver 0.1.7: rewrote adjust_shift_variance in Cython for performance gain.